-How to Move Your WordPress.com Blog to Your Own Domain
+How to Move From WordPress.com to WordPress.org Using a Self-Hosted Domain

 If you already have a blog on WordPress.com and would like to move it to your own self-hosted domain name using WordPress.org, this tutorial will show you how.

 Wordpress.com has several inherent issues that make it less desirable for many bloggers.
 The main issues are the lack of control and security, along with the inability to profit from your blog.
 If you have run into these issues, it is time to move to a self-hosted WordPress.org blog.

-In this guide, I will assume that you have already setup your domain and and installed WordPress.org.
-Check out Step #2 of the my free blog building tutorial to see exactly how to get a domain name and install WordPress.org if you have not done so already.
+In this guide, I will assume that you have already set up your domain and installed WordPress.org.
+You can follow my guide on how to start a self hosted WordPress blog to see exactly how to get a free domain name and install WordPress.org if you have not done so already.
 I can even do the setup for you, just submit a blog install request here.

 1 – Export Your WordPress.com Blog

 Although you cannot install third-party plugins using a free blog hosted at wordpress.com, there is an export tool included with the platform that allows you to download all of your posts and comments for importing into your self-hosted wordpress.org blog.

 - Navigate to “Tools > Export” in your wordpress.com blog, and click on “Export”.

 - Choose the content that you want to export.
 Most likely, you’ll want to stick with the default option, “All content,” to export all of your posts, pages, comments, navigation menus and other content.